arlene14ko/arlene14ko/README.md

 ##### Deployed ML Projects
 - 🌍 Machine Learning Model to predict the salary based on the years of experience. https://predict-salary-101.herokuapp.com/
+- 🎵 Machine Learning Model to predict if there is an anomaly in a machine using a sound file. https://sound-anomaly.herokuapp.com/

 ##### WebDev Projects
 - 💬 Random Quote Generator. https://app.netlify.com/sites/ap-randomquote/overview